 What exactly is TPO?

-What about the substitutes?
+What about substitutes?

 Still allowed and legal in cosmetics after September 1, 2025: